bilxio/kaptcha/README.md

 I moved this project from GoogleCode because Google Code is not graceful for ME.

-And, I changed this project to a Maven structure.
+And, I've changed this project to a Maven structure.
 If you're using maven as your primary project management tool, from now on, your can just easily put this block into your `pom.xml`, enjoy it!